akatsuki-co/algoacademy/client/src/docs/java/heaps.md

 ---

-## Working with Objects and Custom Comparators
+## Working with Non-Primitives and Custom Comparators

 - You can pass into user-defined classes as a generic type for Priority Queues, as long as it implements a comparable.
 - In this example, we are polling students with highest grades first.
 In the event where two students have similar grades, we poll the student with the higher ID number.